Skip to main content

 Neighbourhoods in Atlanta

-For families outside the city limits, Alpharetta in North Fulton County is Atlanta's tech-corridor suburb — top-ranked schools, a walkable Avalon and Downtown Alpharetta town center, and a corporate campus strip along GA-400 that makes it one of the shortest commutes in the metro for knowledge-economy workers.
-Sandy Springs and Dunwoody offer similar school quality and Perimeter Center job access at slightly lower price points.
-Marietta and East Cobb in Cobb County are the volume family market: excellent schools, strong resale history, and the most new-construction activity in metro Atlanta.
+Alpharetta in North Fulton County is Atlanta's tech-corridor suburb — a walkable Avalon and Downtown Alpharetta town center, and a corporate campus strip along GA-400 that makes it one of the shortest commutes in the metro for knowledge-economy workers.
+Sandy Springs and Dunwoody offer Perimeter Center job access at slightly lower price points.
+Marietta and East Cobb in Cobb County are the volume suburban market: strong resale history and the most new-construction activity in metro Atlanta.

-The value and appreciation plays: East Atlanta Village for walkable bungalows at the most affordable intown price point still with BeltLine adjacency, Grant Park and Ormewood Park for families who want intown public school quality (Burgess-Peterson, Toomer) with Craftsman housing stock under $500K, and College Park near Hartsfield-Jackson for investors seeking the highest gross cash flow yields in the metro at prices well below the regional average.
+The value and appreciation plays: East Atlanta Village for walkable bungalows at the most affordable intown price point still with BeltLine adjacency, Grant Park and Ormewood Park for Craftsman housing stock under $500K near intown schools (Burgess-Peterson, Toomer), and College Park near Hartsfield-Jackson for investors seeking the highest gross cash flow yields in the metro at prices well below the regional average.

 Common questions about the Atlanta housing market